imd9/Project-1-Microarray-analysis-comparison-of-the-C3-and-C4-tumor-subtypes-/README.md

 Italo Duran: Analyst (duran01@bu.edu)

 # Repository Contents
+# Usage
+R script.R

 # Programmer
 The programmer.R script executes the necessary commands for assessing the quality of the data as well as preprocessing steps such as normalization of the data through the RMA method.

+Input:

-Input: CEL files
+134 CEL files

+Output:

-Output: RMA Normalized and batch effect corrected expression intensity values.
+RMA Normalized and batch effect corrected expression intensity values

 # Analyst
+The analysis_final.R script performs noise filtering and dimension reduction (based off on the PCA results in the programmer.R script), followed by hierarchial clustering and subtype discovery.

+Input:

-Input: Output after running the programmer.R script
+Output after running the programmer.R script

 Output:

-# Usage
-R script.R
+Gene matrices after passing the data through 3 filters

+Expression matrices after passing various filters from the chi-square and the Welch-t test

+Heatmap to visualize the differentially expressed genes in the C3 and C4 subtypes